-Every volunteer you recruit will need some form of induction, and a volunteer who is intending to support for a long time would also benefit from some investment in training.
+Every volunteer you recruit will need some form of induction, and a volunteer who is intending to support the community business for a long time would also benefit from some investment in training.

 Make your volunteers feel welcome with warm introductions to staff members and any other volunteers.